Liverpool beats Manchester City, Chelsea equals EPL record

 Meanwhile Conte congratulated his players after their latest win.
 "To win 13 games in a row in this league is very difficult," Chelsea's manager told BBC Sport.

-"Now, it's important to celebrate the arrival of the new year, then to think of the next game against Tottenham," added Conte referring to Chelsea's next league game on Wednesday.
+"Now, it's important to celebrate the arrival of the new year, then to think of the next game against Tottenham," added Conte referring to Chelsea's next game on Wednesday when his team will seek a 14th consecutive Premier League win.

+Arsenal had set the record for 13 Premier League wins in a row during the 2001/02 season.

 Manchester United's slim title hopes were maintained thanks to a 2-1 defeat of Middlesbrough at Old Trafford, though Jose Mourinho's side are 13 points behind Chelsea.